 Guinea pig young are precocial (Fig 2).
 They are born with teeth and hair, and the eyes and ears are open (Brower 2006).
 Pups may not nurse immediately, but when they do so they sit in a prone position (Brower 2006).
-Pups should be weighed daily.
+Weigh pups daily.
 Young that lose weight or that weigh less than 60 grams carry a poor prognosis (Quesenberry & Donnelly 2012).

 Orphaned guinea pigs will often refuse food for the first 12 hours postpartum (Brower 2006).
-Fortunately, the neonate obtains all maternal antibodies from the placenta, not the milk (Harkness et al 2010, Brower 2006).
+Fortunately, the neonate obtains all maternal antibodies from the placenta, not the milk (Brower 2006).
 Weaning is generally complete by 21-28 days of age (Brower 2006).
-Separate male and female guinea pigs by day 21 as the females will begin cycling (Brower 2006).
+Separate male and female guinea pigs by the time they are 21 days old as the females will begin cycling (Brower 2006).

 Prevention of dystocia is much more successful than treatment in the guinea pig.
 Educate breeders about the risk factors of disease.
 Ensure the sow is first bred before 6-7 months of age to make sure the pubic symphysis remains open (Shomer et al 2013, Paul-Murphy 2011, Brower 2006).
 Prevent obesity in sows by providing adequate space for exercise and monitoring food intake to avoid overfeeding (Shomer et al 2013, Paul-Murphy 2011, Brower 2006).
 Exercise is particularly important during pregnancy (Brower 2006).
 A gravid sow can more than double her weight and her food consumption triples (Williams 2012, Brower 2006).
 Be sure to offer a balanced diet, that includes sufficient vitamin C (up to 30 mg/kg/day) (Brower 2006).